-This revenue source represents transfers from other funds as well as the transfer in of resources from the enterprise operating sub-funds to the enterprise capital sub-funds.
+This revenue source represents transfers from other funds as well as transfers of resources from the enterprise operating sub-funds to the enterprise capital sub-funds.
 Transfers in are budgeted at \$13.6 million in 2021 and \$10.6 million in 2022.
-The transfers in within this category in 2021 and 2022 consist of transfers from the Water and Airport operating sub-funds to the capital sub-funds for capital projects including the Academy Pump Station Replacement, the Lead Service Line Replacement project, the Coal Creek Springs Transmission Main Replacement project and the Hangar Facility Construction project at the Auburn Municipal Airport.
+These include transfers from the Water and Airport operating sub-funds to the capital sub-funds for capital projects including the Academy Pump Station Replacement, the Lead Service Line Replacement project, the Coal Creek Springs Transmission Main Replacement project and the Hangar Facility Construction project at the Auburn Municipal Airport.

-Miscellaneous revenue includes financing proceeds to fund capital projects within the enterprise runds and interest earnings on fund resources.
-This category also includes airport property lease revenue, tie down and hangar rental revenues at the airport and changes in restricted assets.
+Miscellaneous revenue includes financing proceeds to fund capital projects within the enterprise funds and interest earnings on fund resources.
+This category also includes airport property lease revenue, tie down and hangar rental revenues at the airport, and changes in restricted assets.
 The 2020 estimate includes \$13.7 million in bond revenue to support multiple capital projects in the Water Fund.
 The 2021 budget includes \$3.8 million in bond revenue in the Airport Fund to support capital projects budgeted in 2021 and 2022.

 This revenue source represents resources available from system capital contributions from developers, loan proceeds, the sale of fixed assets, and insurance recoveries.
-The 2021 budget includes \$2.7 million in anticipated revenue from the Drinking Water State Revolving Fund (DWSRF) loan and the 2022 budget includes \$2.2 million in DWSRF loan proceeds.
-These loan proceeds are budgeted to pay for the majority of the cost of the Lead Service Line Replacement project and the Coal Creek Springs Transmission Replacement project.
+The 2021 budget includes \$2.7 million in anticipated revenue from a Drinking Water State Revolving Fund (DWSRF) loan and the 2022 budget includes an additional \$2.2 million in DWSRF loan proceeds.
+These loans pay for the majority of the costs of the Lead Service Line Replacement project and the Coal Creek Springs Transmission Replacement project.
 Other contributions include non-cash developer contributions as they build or improve system assets.
-System developer contributions have been significant in the recent past, and is budgeted at \$2.2 million in both 2021 and 2022.
+System developer contributions have been significant in the recent past, and are budgeted at \$2.2 million in both 2021 and 2022.

-This revenue primarily represents grant revenue.
-Intergovernmental revenues are budgeted at \$300,000 in 2021 and \$700,000 in 2022.
+This category primarily represents intergovernmental grant revenues which are budgeted at \$300,000 in 2021 and \$700,000 in 2022.
 The 2021 budget includes \$250,000 in local grant revenue anticipated in the Storm Drainage Fund for the 37th Street NW Storm Improvement project and the Storm Renewal and Replacement project.
 The 2022 budget includes \$425,000 in grant revenues at the Auburn Municipal Airport for multiple capital projects, and \$225,000 in State grants for the Coal Creek Springs Transmission Replacement project.